Meghan Markle & Prince Harry Reportedly Keeping Baby Archie’s Birthplace Secret

 Meghan and Harry have been breaking tradition since the royal wedding, and it seems that they’re not planning to stop anytime soon.

-The couple appear determined to live life on their own terms, despite the long list of rules and regulations that the royal family often has to live by.
+The couple appears determined to live life on their own terms, despite the long list of rules and regulations that the royal family often has to live by.

 Fans can see more of Meghan Markle and Prince Harry by following the couple on their official Instagram account.